simdjson/simdjson/doc/ondemand.md

 arrays, look up fields in objects, and extract native values like `double`, `uint64_t`, `string` and `bool`.

-To achieve performance, we introduced some key limitations that make the DOM API *streaming*: array/object iteration cannot be restarted, and fields must be looked up in order, and string/number values can only be parsed once.
+To achieve performance, we introduced some key limitations that make the DOM API *streaming*: array/object iteration cannot be restarted, and string/number values can only be parsed once.
 If these limitations are acceptable to you, the On Demand API could help you write maintainable applications with a computation efficiency that is difficult to surpass.

 A code example illustrates our API from a programmer's point of view: